nickmc5/BioSyncVR/README.md

 ## Troubleshooting

 - Users using SteamVR or Virtual Desktop with a Quest standalone headset may have different button bindings.
 Check the button bindings set by SteamVR in the pause menu.
 Pause menu default controls should be (X+Y) on left controller.
+- This is a primarily stationary experience.
+Standing, sitting, or laying down is the expected method of experiencing BioSync VR.
+Unexpected behavior may occur if a user strays very far from the center of the meditative environment.

 ## Credits